cchdo/cruise_report_2022_p02w/floats.rst

 Float Deployments
 =================
-A total of 10 GO-BGC Argo floats were deployed during the 2022 P02W research cruise The GO-BGC floats measure temperature, salinity, pressure, |O2|, |NO3|, pH, and bio-optics.
+A total of 10 :term:`GO-BGC` Argo floats were deployed during the 2022 P02W research cruise The GO-BGC floats measure temperature, salinity, pressure, |O2|, |NO3|, pH, and bio-optics.

 GO-BGC Argo Floats